UoB-COMSM0166/2025-group-21/README.md

 ## Quantitative Evaluation

-To ensure our game was both appropriately challenging and also user-friendly, we conducted quantitative evaluations of usability using two established and validated questionnaire tools (ADD CITATIONS), and statistical analysis:
+To ensure our game was both appropriately challenging and also user-friendly, we conducted quantitative evaluations of usability using two established and validated questionnaire tools, and statistical analysis:
 - **Raw NASA TLX** — to quantify perceived workload
 - **System Usability Survey (SUS)** — to quantify system usability
 - **Wilcoxon Signed-Rank Test** — to evaluate the statistical significance of the evaluations